untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 - `CRB`.version.patch == 0 => NO
 - `develop` branch has valuable commits => YES
 - Any mdep needs FORK => YES
-- Versions in `mdeps` does NOT equal to components CR versions => YES (means that all is built but some sub-component has newer minor or patch)
+- Versions in `mdeps` does NOT equal to components CR versions => YES (means that all is built but some sub-component has newer minor or patch) //- wrong: newer patch -> ACTUALIZE_PATCHES
 - NO

 This procedure also calculates `nextVersion` and `subComponents`.
 If CRB exists and version.patch == 0 mdeps are taken from CRB otherwise from `develop`